 A Matlacha bypass bridge could provide uninterrupted two-way traffic to and from Pine Island, or could provide one-way traffic, with the existing Pine Island Road serving traffic in the other direction.
 Two-way traffic is generally more convenient to the public.
-One-way traffic allows more cars to use the same amount of roadway, but is generally regarded as being harmful to businesses along the route.
+One-way traffic allows more cars to use the same amount of roadway, but would be very harmful to the businesses in Matlacha.
 Either scenario would create serious intersection impacts at each end, and could cause additional travel to connect motorists with their actual destinations.